 The provider had a policy for safeguarding children and vulnerable adults.
-The principal dentist had a lead role for safeguarding and provided advice and support to staff where required.
+One of the dentists had a lead role for safeguarding and provided advice and support to staff where required.
 Local safeguarding authority's contact details for reporting concerns and suspected abuse to were displayed in the treatment rooms.
 Staff were trained to the appropriate level in safeguarding, and were aware of how to identify abuse and follow up on concerns.
+We noted that two of the dentists had undertaken a six month course leading to a qualification in safeguarding.